atomicdata-dev/atomic-data-browser/data-browser/README.md

 - **atomic-lib**: general atomic data library, containing logic for the store, parsing, sending requests, the Resource model, datatype validations, creating Commits and more.
 Should not contain any react-specific code.
 - **atomic-react**: generic, yet react-specific library with hooks for viewing and manipulating atomic data.
 Contains re-usable react specific logic.
 - **routes**: components that are fed into the React Router as main Routes (e.g. `/show`, `/app/theme`).
+- **public**: files that are part of the distribution assets, such as icons, fonts, and a wembanifest.
+This folder is read in the `build` step, and generates the `publish` folder, containing the compiled JS files.
+- **publish**: generated on `build`, contains compiled and bundled code + static assets.
+This entire folder is imported by `atomic-server` to include all assets.

 ## Testing